Civil union: List of jurisdictions recognizing same-sex unions but not same-sex marriage

+In Israel, no national domestic authority performs same-sex marriage, though couples may marry abroad.
+In addition, same-sex couples may be considered to have a common-law marriage, which affords "most" of the rights of marriage.

 List of jurisdictions recognizing same-sex unions

 The following is a list of countries and other jurisdictions which have established civil unions for same-sex couples or opposite-sex couples, categorized by continent, with the year in which the law establishing civil unions in the listed country or other jurisdiction came into effect in brackets: